SEG4145-CSI4141-Group15/lab01/README.md

 | 3   | OFF  |  OFF  |  ON  | 10 |
 | 4   | OFF  |  ON   |  OFF | 3 |

-## Part 2： Interactive traffic lights
+## Part 2：Interactive traffic lights

 The following is **one cycle**: